yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 Error checking is performed with following exception handling and response messages when parsing the input:

-1. Check ABCDBinGridSpatialLocation
+1. Checks for ABCDBinGridSpatialLocation
-    1. CRS record-id is given and exists.
+    1. Check that a `CRS record-id` is given and exists.
         * Note: BinGrids should use type BoundProjected or Projected (if based on WGS 84).
     2. Four points are given.
     3. Using PropertiesBinGridCorners to give local coordinates.